md-asharaf/go-fiber-boilerplate/README.md

 appServices := services.InitServices(cfg, db)
 ```

-## 🧩 Modularity
+## 🧩 Modularity & Fiber-First Design

 - All service types and initialization logic are centralized in `internal/services/app.go`.
-- Handlers and middleware receive only the dependencies they need, improving testability and maintainability.
+- Handlers and middleware use Fiber context and receive only the dependencies they need, improving testability and maintainability.
 - No global variables; all dependencies are injected via the `AppServices` container.
+- All routing, middleware, and handlers use Fiber patterns only.

 ## 🗂️ How to Add a New Service

 1. Add the new service to the `AppServices` struct in `internal/services/app.go`.
 2. Update the `InitServices` function to initialize and include the new service.
-3. Inject the new service into handlers or middleware as needed.
+3. Inject the new service into Fiber handlers or middleware as needed.

 ## 🐳 Docker